 With lead scoring, you can quickly judge how hot a lead is.
 For example, you could set it so that your leads get 10 points if they visit a tracked link to your sales page, 10 points if they open an email you sent, and 10 more points if they list their job title as “CEO.”

 Once their score has broken the threshold that you set to qualify them as a great lead, a task can be automatically triggered for your team to respond accordingly.
 In this example, you could make it so that whenever leads reach a lead score of 30, an automated task is fired for your team to give them a call.
-Be sure to look at your company’s past successes to help determine specific actions that customers did before they purchased, customizing the scoring process to your specific company.
+Be sure to look at your company’s past successes to help determine specific actions that customers took before they purchased, customizing the scoring process to your specific company.

 4. Qualify Leads With Tripwire Products